 - A creative and collaborative approach to world issues, explored through an interdisciplinary lens.

-- Explore global culture, economics, politics, and networks, through the arts, humanities, science, and social sciences.
+- Explore global culture, economics and politics, through the arts, humanities, science, and social sciences.

 Curating your own curriculum is central to the course.
-You’ll be guided in choosing your route through the programme through discussion with tutors.
+You’ll be guided in choosing your unique route, through discussion with your tutors.

 What you'll learn

 Through your own unique programme, you'll: